Not many game titles are as famous as Tomb Raider, the game that redefined video games forever.

 … and It’s not just side missions that serve to implement some of the game’s best features.
 There are also lots of different challenge maps to defeat which feature some of the more puzzling aspects of the game, however, you will be rewarded for your time as there are many items to unlock in this installment, such as challenges, gear and outfits.

-As with most games of Tomb Raider’s calibre these days, there are a multitude of unlockable items for the seasoned adventurer who loves a challenge.
+As with most games of Tomb Raider’s caliber these days, there are a multitude of unlockable items for the seasoned adventurer who loves a challenge.

 Some of these unlockables include weapons, such as a reinforced knife, items to aid you like the rope ascender and outfits which even include alternative explorer outfits, local clothing and classic previous generation Laras!